isakkabir/Disaster-Response-ML-Pipeline/README.md

 1. ETL Pipeline: process_data.py: reads in the data, cleans and stores it in a SQL database.
 The script merges the messages and categories datasets, splits the categories column into separate, clearly named columns, converts values to binary, and drops duplicates.
 2. Dataset: disaster_categories.csv and disaster_messages.csv
 3. DisasterResponse.db: created database from transformed and cleaned data.
-4. ML Model: train_classifier.py: includes the code necessary to load data, transform it using natural language processing, run a machine learning model using GridSearchCV and train it.
+4. ML Model: train_classifier.py: includes the code necessary to load data, transform it using natural language processing, run a machine learning model using GridSearchCV, RandomForest and train it.
 5. Web App: run.py: Flask app and the user interface used to predict results and display them.